Become a Premium Member to enjoy our entire library of creative printables and guided art videos!

 We’re tape happy!
 Besides colored masking tape, we use lots and lots of regular Scotch tape, and we have a bit of a love affair with washi tape and other printed craft tapes.

-Our kids have a sticker fetish.
+Our kids LOVE stickers.
 Maybe yours do, too?
 We use all kinds, including colorful dot stickers, foil stars, and other office supply stickers.
 Eye stickers and a good supply of more commercial, image-based stickers.

 If your kids love stickers, you might consider a sticker club such as Pipsticks or Mrs. Grossman’s for fun gifts.

-This rainbow ink pad by Melissa & Doug is our favorite as it’s large, washable, and it has all the colors we want in one place.
+This rainbow ink pad is our favorite as it’s large, washable, and it has all the colors we want in one place.
 We use this with our fingers for fingerprint art, with stamps, and for stamping household objects.

 Everyone uses sidewalk chalk!
-But we also recommend chalk for indoor art, both on paper and on a chalkboard in the house (which we highly recommend, even if it’s simply a chalkboard wall decal).
+But we also recommend chalk for indoor art, both on paper and on a chalkboard in the house (which we highly recommend).

 Liquid chalk markers and these Wonderstix (chalk/crayon combo that writes on anything!) are pretty awesome, too.

-Eye droppers or pipettes (we use and like both; the bigger droppers are easier for toddlers) are a favorite for lots of fun art activities and science experiments that involve liquid watercolors or even food coloring.
+Eye droppers or pipettes (we use and like both) are a favorite for lots of fun sensory activities and science experiments that involve liquid watercolors or even water.

 Colored tissue paper is great for suncatchers, collage, and papier mache.
 You can apply it to contact paper for colorful suncatchers, glue it onto anything, or apply pieces directly to wet poster paint.